 What is a roundtable?
 To date, hundreds of Harvard and MIT professors have engaged in Roundtable faculty-seminar dinner-discussions in Cambridge (MA), experiencing the potential to bring added depth to their lives as scholars and educators.
-Roundtable seminars are dedicated to fostering dialogue that explores the intersection of contemporary academic thought and Christian thought on issues related to science and religion.
+Roundtable seminars are dedicated to fostering dialogue that explores the intersection of contemporary academic thought and Christian thought on issues related to science, religion, and society.

-In Providence, we plan to adapt the Cambridge Roundtable for the academic community at Brown University, which will include hosting at least one roundtable event each semester.
+In Providence, we have adapted the Cambridge Roundtable for the academic community at Brown University and other nearby institutions such as PC, RIC, URI, and J&WU, which will include hosting (on average) one roundtable event each semester.

 What happens at a Providence Roundtable event?
 Before the event, invited participants (who have RSVP’d) will receive information about the discussion topic, brief biographies of the presenters, and any readings to do prior.
 Around 65 participants will arrive sometime during the 30-minute opening reception where drinks and appetizers will be served.
 Next, guests will sit at their designated tables to hear the opening remarks from the presenters (usually one local and one non-local professor) on the particular topic for the evening.
 Dinner will be served and then the discussion around your table ensues regarding the topic presented.